 States can adopt these standards as enforceable standards, and Texas has done so.

-While the iron and manganese precipitates can settle out in a storage tank, it is unusual that such sedimentation can produce water of the proper quality, and filtration is typically employed for removal of the precipitates.
+While the iron and manganese precipitates can settle out in a storage tank, it is unusual that such sedimentation can produce water of the proper quality, and filtration is typically employed for the removal of the precipitates.

 On a further note, while manganese is addressed in the secondary standards, which do not address health risks, there is recent research that manganese exposure at and above the current standard may be causing developmental issues in children.